Cohen-Macaulayness of absolute integral closures: Extending to excellent rings

 \begin{lemma} Let $R$ be a commutative ring.
 Let $F$ be a set-valued functor on $R$ algebras that commutes with filtered colimits and finite products.
 If $F(S) = 0$ for each connected component $\mathrm{Spec}(S) \subset \mathrm{Spec}(R)$, then $F(R) = 0$. \end{lemma} \begin{proof} Pick an element $x \in F(R)$.
 As each connected component has the form $\colim_i R_i$ where $R_i$ is a direct factor of $R$, we learn from the compatibility of $F$ with filtered colimits there exists a clopen cover $\{U_i\}$ of $\mathrm{Spec}(R)$ such that $x = 0$ in $F(\mathcal{O}(U_i))$ for all $i$.
 By quasi-compactness, we may assume this cover is finite.
 As a finite clopen cover may be refined by a finite clopen cover by sets that are pairwise disjoint, we may assume that the $U_i$'s are pairwise disjoint.
 But then $R = \prod_i \mathcal{O}(U_i)$, whence $x = 0$ in $F(R)$ by the finite product compatibility. \end{proof}

-As a first application, we deduce that excellent splinters are Cohen-Macaulay.
+As a first application, we deduce that excellent splinters are Cohen--Macaulay.

-\begin{corollary}[Splinters are Cohen-Macaulay] Let $R$ be an excellent domain with $p \in \mathrm{Rad}(R)$.
-If $R$ is a splinter, then $R$ is Cohen-Macaulay. \end{corollary} \begin{proof} As $p \in \mathrm{Rad}(R)$, it is enough to show that $R$ is Cohen-Macaulay at points of characteristic $p$, i.e., that $H^i_{\mathfrak{p}}(R/pR) = 0$ for $i < \dim(R_{\mathfrak{p}}/pR_{\mathfrak{p}})$ for every prime $\mathfrak{p}$ of $R$ containing $p$; here we implicitly use that the Cohen-Macaulay locus is open by excellence, see \cite[\S 2.8]{CesnavicusCM}.
+\begin{corollary}[Splinters are Cohen--Macaulay] Let $R$ be an excellent domain with $p \in \mathrm{Rad}(R)$.
+If $R$ is a splinter, then $R$ is Cohen--Macaulay. \end{corollary} \begin{proof} As $p \in \mathrm{Rad}(R)$, it is enough to show that $R$ is Cohen--Macaulay at points of characteristic $p$, i.e., that $H^i_{\mathfrak{p}}(R/pR) = 0$ for $i < \dim(R_{\mathfrak{p}}/pR_{\mathfrak{p}})$ for every prime $\mathfrak{p}$ of $R$ containing $p$; here we implicitly use that the Cohen--Macaulay locus is open by excellence, see \cite[\S 2.8]{CesnavicusCM}.
 If $R$ is a splinter, the same holds true for any localization of $R$ (as finite covers spread out along open immersions).
 Thus, we may replace $R$ with its localization at a prime to assume $(R,\mathfrak{m})$ is an excellent noetherian local domain with $p \in \mathfrak{m}$.
 Choose an absolute integral closure $R \to R^+$.
 The map $R \to R^+$ is a direct limit of split maps by the splinter property, so the same holds true for the map $H^i_{\mathfrak{m}}(R/pR) \to H^i_{\mathfrak{m}}(R^+/pR^+)$ as well.
 In particular, this map is injective for all $i$.
 The target vanishes for $i < \dim(R/pR)$ by Theorem~\ref{AICVanishLocalCoh} and hence so does the source.
-In particular, $R$ is Cohen-Macaulay. \end{proof}
+In particular, $R$ is Cohen--Macaulay. \end{proof}

 Next, we strengthen Theorem~\ref{AICVanishLocalCoh} to a statement that involves the entirety of $\mathrm{Spec}(R^+/p)$ instead of its formal completion at the preimage of a closed point.